 7. Pursue a policy of sustainable development that balances economic development with preservation of resources.

-Input Measures: a) Describe marketing and business development efforts as well as public investments to increase renewable energy production, recycling volumes, green building practices and air quality.
-Output Measures: 1) Increase in renewable energy production 2) Increase in jobs associated with recycling market development 3) Improvements to air quality conditions.
+Input Measures: a) Describe marketing and business development efforts as well as c) Change in jobs associated with recycling market development d) Change in air quality conditions.